 The prophets also contain a number of smaller dramatic visions.
 Zechariah was a prophet who received several of these prophetic visions.
 He is quite precise in explaining when he received these prophecies.
 On the 24th day of the 11th month of Darius' reign, Zechariah saw a vision of a man riding a red horse standing among myrtle trees in a ravine.
 In the area, there were also red, brown and white horses.
 It was during this vision that Zechariah received information about what God was going to do in the future (1: 7-17).
-Later, Zechariah saw a dramatic vision of four horns representing the forces that scattered Judah and Israel (2:18-19), four craftsmen who were to drive away those who were scattering the nations (2:20-21), a man with a measuring line who was measuring Jerusalem (2:1-11), a flying scroll (5:1-5), and a woman in a basket (5:5-11).
-There was even a dramatic vision in which the Lord showed Zechariah the high priest Joshua, in dirty clothes being confronted by Satan.
-Fortunately, the Lord rebuked Satan and instructed the high priest to put on clean clothes.
-At the end of this scene, Zechariah says: "Listen, O high priest, Joshua and your associates seated for you, who are men symbolic of things to come" (3:8).
-This statement clearly shows that God was giving prophetic messages to Zechariah through dramatic and symbolic means so that he could pass along these messages to his people.
+Later, Zechariah saw a dramatic vision of four horns representing the forces that scattered Judah and Israel (2:18-19), four craftsmen who were to drive away those who were scattering the nations (2:20-21), a man with a measuring line who was measuring Jerusalem (2:1-11), a flying scroll (5:1-

-^{4).} Ezekiel was also to pack his belongings as for a long journey, and also dig through a wall (12:3-8).
+&lt;sup>27 Ezekiel was required to shave his hair and divide it into different portions and burn some, scatter some to the wind and store some (5:1-4).
+Ezekiel was also to pack his belongings as for a long journey, and also dig through a wall (12:3-8).
 The death of Ezekiel's wife and his subsequent lack of public mourning was an object lesson in what Israel would be required to do in captivity (24:15-27).